apache/guacamole-manual/src/jdbc-auth.md

   database.
 Similar to `postgresql-default-statement-timeout`, it will also abort queries that take too long.
 A value of 0 (the default) means the timeout is disabled.

+`postgresql-track-external-connection-history`
+: Whether connection history records should be created for connections not defined in the database.
+By default, external connection history will be tracked unless this is explicitly disabled by setting this to "false".
 :::

 :::{tab} SQL Server